hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 are executed, possibly producing new physical operators.
 Newly created operators are stored in a MEMO-like data structure called **MESH**.

-When a new operator is created, it's cost is estimated.
-Since it may have better cost than previously known operators of the same equivalence group, it is necessarily to recalculate costs of parent operators.
+When a new operator is created, its cost is estimated.
+Since it may have better cost than previously known operators of the same equivalence group, it is necessary to recalculate the costs of parent operators.
 This step is called **reanalyzing**, and is performed by re-execution of the implementation rules on parents.
 In addition to this, if a new logical operator was created, there might be new possibilities for further transformations.
 Therefore, the transformation rule instances are scheduled for execution on parent operators (i.e. added to OPEN).
 This step is called **rematching**.